 If you feel you need a specific medical accommodation, please review the information from the Office of Disability Resources about obtaining approval for medical accommodation.

 Gender Inclusive Housing allows transgender students, students exploring gender identity, non-binary, gender non-conforming students, and their allies to live together in the residence halls.

 View details on how to sign up for Gender Inclusive Housing.

 Sustainability House is an intentional living community focused on creating a sustainable lifestyle in a not-inherently-green house (Wade Manor, at the corner of Wade Park Ave. and E. 115th Ave).
 Between 5 and 10 students will be selected based on a short application to live in this 6 bedroom, 3.5 bath home.
 Singles or doubles are available depending on interest and availability.
 An interest in sustainability is required, although broad experience is not!
-Applications must be completed by Monday, February 24.
-Decisions to be awarded by March 6.
-Any questions please contact the Sustainability Office at email@example.com for any questions regarding this option.
+Please contact the Sustainability Office at email@example.com for any questions regarding this option.